010049nn/EZ_pair_graph/README_proposal.md

 If you use EZ-Pair Graph in your research, please cite:

-> Ezoe, A., Seki, M. and Mochida, K. EZ-Pair Graph: A scalable unified-axis visualization for summarizing large-scale paired data. *Bioinformatics Advances* (2025).
+> Ezoe, A., Seki, M. and Mochida, K. EZ-Pair Graph: A scalable unified-axis visualization for summarizing large-scale paired data. *Under review* (2026).

 ## License